-On December 3, 2013, Gregory Dewey, Ph.D., was introduced as the ninth president of Albany College of Pharmacy and Health Sciences.
-He will assume his new role on July 1, 2014.
-In this Q&A discussion (posted 12/3/13), Dr. Dewey talks about his previous career experiences and his initial impressions of ACPHS.
+On July 1, 2014, Gregory Dewey, Ph.D., became the ninth president of Albany College of Pharmacy and Health Sciences.
+This Q&A took place in December 2013 shortly after Dr. Dewey was introduced as the College's next president.
+In this discussion, Dr. Dewey talks about his previous career experiences and his initial impressions of ACPHS.

 As a young person growing up in Pittsburgh, what first piqued your interest in the sciences?